 Downtown Shakopee Shopping

-Shakopee hosts one of the best Downtown experiences.
+Shakopee hosts one of the best Downtown experiences in Scott County.
 Walking through you’ll see a mix of good restaurants, record shops, florists, and boutique stores.

 There is even a little bit of antiquing.
 The Historic side of Shakopee is so much fun.
 While you can drive to Southern Shakopee and do the traditional stores, like Target.

-The MN Valley Trail is a popular multi-purpose trail on the old Hastings and Dakota Rail Road.
+The Minnesota River Valley Trail is a popular multi-purpose trail on the old Hastings and Dakota Rail Road.
 The trail is fairly flat along the river, with the exception of a few hills near downtown.

 You can park at many of the different trailheads and travel along the river from one end of Shakopee to the next.